Causes of root canal treatment failure. – Reasons why completed endodontic therapy may be unsuccessful and how it’s fixed.

 ▲ Section references – Ingle

-C) Tooth extraction, retreatment, and replantation.
+C) Tooth removal, retreatment, and replantation.

 This option is usually referred to as “intentional replantation.”